almarklein/mypaas/README.md

 ## How it works

-MyPaas is a command line utility that you use both on your server (the PAAS), as well as on other machines to push deploys to your server.
+MyPaas is a command line utility that you use both on your server (the PaaS), as well as on other machines to push deploys to your server.
 You configure your service by writing a Dockerfile and adding special comments to it, and push that to the server via the cli.
 There is a dashboard, but only for viewing status and analytics.